Roth Conversions

 The point: there are many different types of Roth conversions, and they may be affected differently by changes in the law in the next few years.

-Let’s start with a series of yearly Partial Roth IRA Conversions, which is an important and powerful tool to pre-pay taxes (think as an insurance policy in case taxes are higher), control future marginal tax rates, and optimize your legacy.
+Let’s start with a series of yearly Partial Roth IRA Conversions, which is an important and powerful tool for pre-paying taxes (think of it as an insurance policy in case taxes are higher), controlling future marginal tax rates, and optimizing your legacy.

 Of course, there are other types of Roth Conversions.
 A “Roth Conversion” means taking a non-Roth retirement account and converting it to a kind of retirement account called a “Roth.”
 Below is a partial list of the uses of “Roth” and the reason why the topic is complicated:

-• Roth Ladder used to access pre-tax retirement accounts for income (as a way to avoid the early withdrawal penalty on retirement accounts).
+- Roth Ladder is used to access pre-tax retirement accounts for income (as a way to avoid the early withdrawal penalty on retirement accounts).

-And remember to check out how Roth conversions are a little like a deferred income annuity for my latest take on the goodness that is Roth conversions.
+Remember to check out how Roth conversions are a little like longevity insurance for my latest take on the goodness of Roth conversions.

 Partial Roth IRA Conversions